 [Frankfurt am Main-Schwanheim: Printed by Franz Jos.
-Henrich, November, 1945].
+Henrich, November 1945].
 114pp.
 Profusely illustrated from photographs.
+Front board and titlepage printed in blue, black and red.
 Quarto.
 Original printed paper-covered boards, tan cloth backstrip.
 Front board and titlepage printed in blue, black and red.
-Cloth chipped at foot of spine, boards very lightly soiled.
-Very good.
+Some staining, moderate edge wear to boards.
+Very clean internally.
+Very good overall.
 Item #WRCAM55496

 An extensive and profusely-illustrated regimental history of the 43rd Signal Heavy Construction Battalion, an African-American unit that fought in Germany during the last two years of World War II.
 This history of the battalion was partially written and edited by African-American members of the unit serving as associate editors.
 It was printed in occupied Germany in November 1945, almost certainly in a small edition for distribution among members of the battalion - the concluding section of the volume has a section for "autographs."
 Included is a detailed timeline of the unit's activities from February 1944 to early October 1945, along with a technical history, pictures of the all-white officer corps, a detailed background of the 43rd, and a short account of individual recognitions.
 The three most detailed sections of the work give in-depth accounts of the Headquarters section, Company A, and Company B, respectively.
 These sections are also full of images of the soldiers in training, and include roster lists.